SYSTEM SELECTION AND REVIEW

 PROCESS EFFICIENCY AND LEGAL PROJECT MANAGEMENT

 We have worked with several law firms in reviewing how they deliver legal services to their clients and identifying ways in which their processes could be made more efficient.
+We are now extending this to in-house legal teams.
 Our consultants have experience of business transformation projects in areas including Corporate, Real Estate, Personal Injury Litigation, Employment Litigation, Commercial Litigation, Health Litigation, Inquests, Wills and Probate, Insurance Litigation, Family, Financial Services and Banking.

 Our approach is to analyse and unpick current processes and help the firm to reconstruct them in a way that better meets clients’ needs, often by a combination of technology, know how, staffing profile and pricing strategy.
 The outcome can be a “win-win” for firms and clients.